 It is common to urinate more than usual and also to feel thirsty.
 As with anything that punctures the skin, there is a very small risk of infection at the site and complications are incredibly rare.

-6. What do I need to do before I do IV Nutrition?
+6. What do I need to do before I do IV Therapy?

 Tell the doctor if you are taking any medications or have any medical conditions.
 Eating something within 2 hours before the IV is helpful.